Schoolboy in high school class

 Co-Education versus Single-Sex Education

-Realistically, this consideration is not something that you should weigh too heavily.
+Realistically, the consideration of Co-ed vs. Single-sex schools is not something that you should weigh too heavily.
 Single-sex schools often interact with each other, bringing boys and girls together on joint projects (such as sports, theater, or band).
-So, don’t worry too much about being only around boys or girls in school.
+So, don’t worry too much about being around only boys or girls in school.

 Visit Prospective Schools: Tours and “Shadowing”